rasjonell/telegram-to-rss/README.md

 # Why did I make this?
 I run a personal website and want it to be a centralized place where I can have everything I ever published on the web.
 I also don't want to have a telegram integration on that website and prefer having a unified way of accessing my web artifacts.

-With the project I can turn my Telegram channel posts into RSS feed and parse it on my personal website.
+With this project I can turn my Telegram channel posts into an RSS feed and parse it on my personal website.

 # How does it work?
 This Project is consisted of two distinct services: